sharadregoti/tyk-docs/tyk-docs/content/frequently-asked-questions/faq.md

 ### Licensed

-Tyk Self Managed and Tyk Cloud license holders can reach out to the online [helpdesk](https://support.tyk.io/hc/en-gb) for 24/7 support.
+Tyk Self Managed and Tyk Cloud license holders can reach out on the online [helpdesk](https://support.tyk.io/hc/en-gb) for 24/7 support.

 ### Other